jensonp/project-steam-engine/backend-deep-dive-fixed.md

 **How Buffers interact with the backend**:

-- `fs.readFileSync(path, 'utf-8')`: Reads raw bytes into a Buffer, then decodes to a string.
-Without `'utf-8'`, returns the raw Buffer.
+- `fs.​read​File​Sync(path, 'utf-​8')`: Reads raw bytes into a Buffer, then decodes to a string.
+Without `'utf-​8'`, returns the raw Buffer.
-- HTTP response bodies arrive as Buffer chunks via `req.on('data', chunk => ...)`.
-Express's `body-parser` concatenates these chunks and decodes them.
+- HTTP response bodies arrive as Buffer chunks via `req.​on('data', chunk => .​.​.​)`.
+Express's `body-​parser` concatenates these chunks and decodes them.
 - PostgreSQL wire protocol: `pg` module receives binary DataRow messages as Buffers and parses column values from byte offsets.

 ---

-## 17. `node_modules` Library Internals
+## 17. `node_​modules` Library Internals

 This section deconstructs the key library files that power the backend's abstractions.
-These are the actual `.js` files in `node_modules/` that execute at runtime.
+These are the actual `.​js` files in `node_​modules/​` that execute at runtime.

 ---

 ### 17.1 Express -- Application and Router Mechanics

-**Source**: `node_modules/express/lib/`
+**Source**: `node_​modules/​express/​lib/​`

 #### 17.1.1 `express()` -- Application Construction